 This paper considers not just stepped wedge trials, but LCRTs in general, and is the first to derive closed-form expressions for the required sample size for factorial trials that have an individually randomised treatment intervention, and an intervention randomised in an LCRT design (such as stepped wedge).
 Further, these expressions are derived for any given split-plot LCRT with continuous outcomes in terms of the variance expressions for the simple single-level LCRT (the trial with no individually randomised component).
 They allow for both the situation where an interaction between the different interventions is included in the model, and the situation where there is assumed to be no interaction.
 Calculating sample size is a crucial task for any researchers who wish to conduct a factorial LCRT, and expressions for sample size enable understanding of the key components contributing to sample size; while also facillitating purposeful design and quick evaluation of competing potential trial designs.

-The remainder of the paper is divided into a background section (Section 2), where information about the existing literature on factorial and factorial cluster trials is given, and the statistical model for the outcome is provided; Sections 3-7 that includes the derivation of variance expressions for the treatment effect estimators in the scenarios where the statistical model includes and interaction term or not, and the number of observations per cluster period ; Section 8 for how to use these expressions to calculate the sample size in practice; Section 9 that considers examples of these sample size calculations applied to a real trial; and Section 10, a discussion and conclusions.
+The remainder of the paper is divided into a background section (Section 2), where information about the existing literature on factorial and factorial cluster trials is given, and the statistical model for the outcome is provided; Section 3 that includes the variance expressions for the treatment effect estimators in the scenarios where the statistical model includes an interaction term or not; Section 4 for how to use these expressions to calculate the sample size in practice; Section 5 considers examples of these sample size calculations applied to a real trial; and Section 6, a discussion and conclusions.